pantheon-systems/documentation/source/content/cookies.md

 ## Static Files

 Pantheon strips cookies for files with common static file extensions.
-See [File Suffixes and Cookies](/caching-advanced-topics#file-suffixes-and-cookies) in our [Caching: Advanced Topics](/caching-advanced-topics) doc for more information.
+Refer to [File Suffixes and Cookies](/caching-advanced-topics#file-suffixes-and-cookies) in our [Caching: Advanced Topics](/caching-advanced-topics) documentation for more information.

 ## FAQ

 ### Why isn't my cookie being saved/retrieved?

-It's important to note that for the response to be cached by Pantheon's edge, the cookie name must match the `STYXKEY[a-zA-Z0-9_-]+` convention.
+It's important to note that for the variant response to be respected by Pantheon's Edge, the cookie name must match the `STYXKEY[a-zA-Z0-9_-]+` convention.
+For the cookie to be passed to the CMS on every request, it must be one of the cache-busting cookies.

-### My site is not being cached when I used `X` plugin/module that uses this cookie
+### Why is my site not behaving as expected with a plugin/module that uses cookies to deliver different page content or functionality?

-The best way to utilize cookies on Pantheon is by having the cookie name match the `STYXKEY[a-zA-Z0-9_-]+` naming convention, and loading them in the first load, not on every page load.
-Refer to the sample code outlined [here](#cache-varying-cookies)
+The best way to use cookies on Pantheon is to have the cookie name match the `STYXKEY[a-zA-Z0-9_-]+` naming convention, and to load them in the first load, not on every page load.
+For more information, refer to the code example outlined in the [Cache-Varying Cookies](#cache-varying-cookies) section.

 ### A plugin/module is using `cookie_name`, can I request it be added to the [Cache-Busting Cookies List](/cookies/#cache-busting-cookies)?

-No, the vcl cookie pattern is a platform wide setting and cannot be overridden.
-You will need to modify your code to have the cookie name prefix as `STYXKEY_` and follow the sample code [here](#cache-varying-cookies) in order for your site to be properly cached.
+The VCL cookie pattern is a platform wide setting and cannot be overridden on an individual site basis.
+Pantheon maintains the list of cache-busting cookies.
+On very rare occasions, Pantheon can modify the list if there are new use cases for login or authorization that are common and affect many users.

+For custom code, you should leverage the built-in authentication methods, PHP sessions, and the existing set of cache-cookies for dynamic page responses.
+For pages that should be cached, but vary by cookie, the cookie name prefix `STYXKEY_` is your key.
+Refer to the code example in the [Cache-Varying Cookies]](#cache-varying-cookies) section, for more information on properly caching.

 ## See Also